LamiaSristy/LamiaSristy/README.md

-- 🔭 I’m currently working on 'Microverse Software Development Course', as a student as well as mentor.🌟🌟-
+- 🔭 I’m currently working on 'Microverse Software Development Course', as a student as well as a mentor.🌟🌟-

-- 👀 I’m looking for  an opportunity as a Full-Stack Software Developer in Netherlands.🙋
+- 👀 I’m looking for an opportunity as a Full-Stack Software Developer in the Netherlands.🙋

 - 📫 How to reach me: